16th ACM Workshop on

 Best Paper Award

 As in the previous editions of this workshop, we would honor outstanding contributions.
-To this end, we will award the best paper.
-The best paper will be selected by the reviewers among all the submitted papers.
+To this end, we will award the best paper, selected by the reviewers among all the submitted papers.

 Committee